NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 ### Getting the source

-If you have ssh enabled in github:
+If you have ssh enabled:
 `git clone git@github.com:NetworkGradeLinux/mion-docs.git`

 Otherwise:
 `git clone https://github.com/NetworkGradeLinux/mion-docs.git`

-All the documentation files will now be in the folder `mion-docs`.
+All the documentation files will now be in the folder `mion-docs/docs`.

 ## Making Changes to Documentation